What’s a Lot of Hours for a Regular Jet Ski?

 That 10-year mark is significant, let’s talk about it.

-How Long Do Jet Skis Last?
+Normally, How Long Do They Last?

 The first parts to go are the cosmetic pieces like matching seat colors or the color matching decal.
 Don’t expect to get the same color seat after 10 years if you need a replacement.